Military Review

 Dreams, however ...
 Only it seems to me that the An-140 will no longer be produced.

 What to say?
-And you can say that the Chinese have once again proved that it is not worth prematurely burying normal equipment if it is capable of performing its tasks.
+And we can say that the Chinese have once again proved that it is not worth it to prematurely bury normal equipment if that SPPBN performs the tasks assigned to it.
 And the tasks of Chinese strategists today do not include strikes against the continental United States.
-They have more modest tasks.
-If necessary, oust the United States to Guam and deal with some "imaginary" neighbors.
-At the same time, they are not only trying to extend the service life of "morally obsolete" equipment, but also to give it new qualities by modernizing it and equipping it with new weapons systems.
+Their tasks are more modest.
+If necessary, push the United States out to Guam and deal with some "self-conscious" neighbors.
+At the same time, they are not only trying to extend the service life of "obsolete" equipment, but also to give it new qualities by modernizing it and equipping it with new weapons systems.
 And what's wrong with that?